peterokwara/immutable_reference_example/README.md

 ## Usage

 Try and change the contents of the `sample/sample.txt` file and run `npm run start`.
 From the console logs, try and get the file content from IPFS and also the hash from IOTA Tangle.
-As you run

 ## Contributing